tyleretters/nor.the-rn.info/_posts/2017-01-01-the-legacy-of-our-lost-cause.md

 ---
 layout: post
-title: "the legacy of our lost cause"
+title: the legacy of our lost cause
 date: 2017-01-01
-sagas: releases
+sagas: ['releases']
 ---
 [![the legacy of our lost cause](/assets/images/the-legacy-of-our-lost-cause.jpg)](https://northerninformation.bandcamp.com/album/the-legacy-of-our-lost-cause)